techBytesIO/phoenixUbuntu/README.md

 You can package this so that it is available for you on your host machine at anytime.

 With your PhoenixUbuntu box up and running:
-* vagrant package --out WHATEVEREYOUWANTTONAMEIT
+* vagrant package --output WHATEVEREYOUWANTTONAMEIT